BenoitGeslain/Visuo-haptic-Illusions-Toolkit/README.md

 - Profil de vitesse
 	- Minimum jerk model
 - Lecture à partir d'un fichier?
 Rejouer une scène à partir d'un csv (ou autre)

+### Authors
+Benoît Geslain (benoit.geslain@sii.fr)
+Bruno Jartoux (bruno.jartoux@sii.fr)

+### Copyright and licensing
+Copyright (c) 2023 SII Société pour l’Informatique Industrielle This project is licensed under the open-source MIT X11 license, see the LICENSE file.
+In particular, you may not distribute any copy or substantial portion of this project without the contents of the LICENSE file.